DataFire/Integrations/integrations/generated/amazonaws_ecr/README.md

 * LifecyclePolicyText `string`

 ### LimitExceededException
 * LimitExceededException `object`: The operation did not succeed because it would have exceeded a service limit for your account.
-For more information, see <a href="http://docs.aws.amazon.com/AmazonECR/latest/userguide/service_limits.html">Amazon ECR Default Service Limits</a> in the Amazon EC2 Container Registry User Guide.
+For more information, see <a href="http://docs.aws.amazon.com/AmazonECR/latest/userguide/service_limits.html">Amazon ECR Default Service Limits</a> in the Amazon Elastic Container Registry User Guide.
   * message [ExceptionMessage](#exceptionmessage)

 ### ListImagesFilter